DrYampy/gcp-account-projects/README.md

 Requires the following installed prior to use: Terraform, GCloud SDK

+As of the last push, deploys the `covid-dev` and `covid-prod` projects to target GCP account.

 To initialize remote backend: `scripts/init.sh`

 To validate the template: `scripts/validate.sh`